microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/GasStationSample/README.md

 - IDataList: The interface for the POS datalist control.
   - addEventListener: Used to add event listeners for the events listed below.
 Adding event listeners allows the extension to know when the datalist received input from the user.
     - "SelectionChanged": Event raised when a datalist row is selected or deselected.
+- IPivot: The interface for the POS pivot control.
+  - addEventListener: Used to add event listeners for the events listed below.
+Adding event listeners allows the extension to know when the pivot received input from the user.
+    - "SelectionChanged": Event raised when a pivot item selection is changed.
 ### "PosApi/Consume/Dialogs"
 - ShowListInputDialogClientRequest/ShowListInputDialogClientResponse: This API is used to show a list of options to the user and to get their selection.
 This sample uses the API to select a gas pump in the PumpGasExtensionCommand class.
 - ShowMessageDialogClientRequest/ShowMessageDialogClientResponse: This API is used to show a message in POS and in this sample it is used to display an error message.